François Duval: 1999–2004

-Francois Duval is the son of former rally driver Rene Duval.
+Duval is the son of former rally driver Rene Duval.
 With victories in four events Duval won the Belgian Citroën Saxo Challenge title in 1999.
 He began his career as a rally driver at the international level; first, as a driver in the inaugural season of the lower-rung Super 1600 category of the World Rally Championship and later in the Junior World Rally Championship aboard a Ford Puma in 2001, the same year in which Saxo driver and future Citroën teammate Sébastien Loeb won the title.
 Beginning with the 2002 season, he progressed to become a regular driver of a Ford Focus RS WRC with the factory M-Sport-ran Ford World Rally Team.
 Concurrent with his World Rally Car exploits, he added a second campaign with the Puma in the junior series, taking a category win on the Monte Carlo Rally.